MicrosoftDocs/SupportArticles-docs/support/windows-hardware/drivers/target-server-amd-proc-cisco-vic-cannot-start-during-kdnet.md

 You try to use KDNET network kernel debugging, and your target server meets all of the following criteria:

-- The operating system is Windows Server 2019, version 2004 or earlier, or Windows Server 2016
+- The operating system is Windows Server 2019, version 2004 or an earlier version, or Windows Server 2016
 - The server has an AMD processor installed
 - The server has a Cisco virtual interface card (VIC) adapter installed

 You set up the target and host servers and turn on KDNET debugging (by using **bcdedit /debug on**).
 However, when you restart the target server, it stops at the Windows logo screen.
-The startup process cannot finish.
+The startup process doesn't finish.

 ## Cause